This aspect of the internet is network neutrality. And a lot of network neutrality supporters fear it's in danger.

 This is about ensuring that the internet remains a fertile ground for new innovations

-Yet Wheeler's decision to water down network neutrality regulations isn't even the biggest threat to the open internet right now.
+Yet the prospect of weak network neutrality regulations isn't even the biggest threat to a level playing field online.
 The internet itself is changing in ways that threatens to make the conventional net neutrality debate almost irrelevant.
-In recent weeks, Netflix has agreed to pay first Comcast and then Verizon for private connections directly to their respective networks.
+Earlier this year, Netflix agreed to pay first Comcast and then Verizon for private connections directly to their respective networks.
 Netflix signed these deals under protest, charging that it had been coerced to pay "tolls" just to deliver content to their own customers.

 That might sound like a net neutrality violation, but the practice doesn't actually run afoul of the network neutrality rules advocates have been pushing for the last decade.
 Those rules ban "fast lanes" for content that arrives over the internet backbone, the shared information super highway that carries the bulk of the internet traffic today.
 But what Netflix paid Comcast and Verizon for amounts to a new, private highway just for Netflix traffic.
 Conventional network neutrality rules don't regulate this kind of deal.

 These private connections are going to be increasingly important to the American internet in the coming years.
 That might force net neutrality proponents to go back to the drawing board.
 Otherwise they might win the battle for net neutrality and still lose the war for a level playing field on the internet.

 It's a typical weekday evening and you and your neighbors are all using the internet in various ways.
 You're watching Netflix videos, playing World of Warcraft, checking email, downloading podcasts, and reading cardstacks on Vox.com.
 The information required to display all this content is sent from servers all over the world.
 But it quickly finds its way to your internet service provider, the company that provides you and your neighbors with home internet access.